8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202307/content.md

 Questioning whether I’ll actually be able to consistently recover.

+## Monday, July 24, 2023

+**Daily questions:**

+1. Morning:
+    1. Is there stiffness? *No*
+    2. If yes, what areas are affected?
+And, does moving help?
+    3. Is there discomfort or pain? *Yes*
+    4. If yes, what areas are affected?
+And, does moving help?
+        - (discomfort) Low back, hands. (pain) Upper thoracic spine area, both wrists, left hand second digit, left foot second digit.
+        - Sometimes moving helps, sometimes it doesn’t.
+Either way it goes back to where it was prior to moving.
+2. Afternoon:
+    1. Is there stiffness? *‌*
+    2. If yes, what areas are affected?
+And, does moving help?
+    3. Is there discomfort or pain? *‌*
+    4. If yes, what areas are affected?
+And, does moving help?
+        - (discomfort) (pain)
+        - Sometimes movement helps, sometimes it doesn’t.
+Either way it goes back to where it was prior to moving.
+3. Evening:
+    1. Is there stiffness? *‌*
+    2. If yes, what areas are affected?
+And, does moving help?
+    3. Is there discomfort or pain? *m*
+    4. If yes, what areas are affected?
+And, does moving help?
+        - (discomfort). (pain) l
+        - Sometimes movement helps, sometimes it doesn’t.
+Either way it goes back to where it was prior to moving.

+**Losses (top five):**

+1. Almost every joint seems crispy and crunchy.

+**Wins (top five):**

+1. Muscles seem to be waking up.
+Like the top of my left foot and left hamstring.
+I can tell because they are finally starting to have the same pain and discomfort as the right.

 ## Sunday, July 23, 2023

 I decided to take another recovery day, skipping all prescribed active movements.